The time-dependent Hartree-Fock-Bogoliubov equations for Bosons: Introduction

 \subsection{Organization of the paper}

-In Section \ref{sec-HFB-general-1}, we present the HFB equations, which we prove in Appendix \ref{sec-HFB-deriv-1} using the method of quasifree reduction, applied to the interacting Bose field in $\R^d$ characterized by the Hamiltonian \eqref{model-ham}.
-We also show that conservation laws for the many-body problem imply conservation laws for the HFB equation.
-In Section~\ref{sec:symplectic-hamiltonian-structure}, we show that the solutions to the HFB equations possess a symplectic structure, and that they have similarities with a Hamiltonian system.
-In Section~\ref{sec:Relation_with_HFB_eigengalues_equations} we show how the symplectic version of the HFB equations and the HFB eigenvalue equations found in the physics literature are related.
-In Section \ref{sec-GWP-HFB-1}, we prove that the Cauchy problem for the HFB equations is globally well-posed in the energy space, provided that the pair interaction potential is sufficiently regular.

-Our proof of global well-posedness is in part inspired by previous works on the Hartree-Fock equation \cite{Bove1974183,CG,Bove197625,Chad,MR1175475}.
-In Section~\ref{sec-Gibbs-HFB-1}, we give a proof of the Bose-Einstein condensation in the stationary case.
-A brief account on quasifree states along with the proofs of various technical lemmata are collected in the Appendices.
+In Section~\ref{sec-HFB-general-1}, we first present the HFB equations, which we derive in Appendix~\ref{sec-HFB-deriv-1}.
+We then show that certain conservation laws for the many-body problem imply corresponding conservation laws for the HFB equation.\\ In Section~\ref{sec:symplectic-hamiltonian-structure}, we show that the space of solutions of the HFB equations has a symplectic structure, and that these equations have similarities with Hamiltonian equations of motion. \\ In Section~\ref{sec:Relation_with_HFB_eigengalues_equations}, we explain how the symplectic version of the HFB equations is related to the HFB eigenvalue equations found in the physics literature. \\ In Section~\ref{sec-GWP-HFB-1}, we prove that the Cauchy problem for the HFB equations is globally well-posed in the ``energy space'', provided that the pair interaction potential is assumed to have suitable regularity properties.
+Our proof of global well-posedness is inspired in part by previous work on the Hartree-Fock equation \cite{BoveDaPratoFano1974, ChadamGlassey1975, BoveDaPratoFano1976, Chadam1976, Zagatti1992}.
+We note that global existence for the related time-dependent Bogolubov-de Gennes equations for fermion systems has recently been established in \cite{BenedikterSokSolovej2018}, using a similar proof strategy.\\ In Section~\ref{sec-Gibbs-HFB-1}, we prove Bose-Einstein condensation for stationary states. \\ A brief summary of the theory of quasifree states and proofs of various technical lemmata are collected in Appendices.